Call to connect with a licensed agent

 4. Home health services (you guessed it – limited and short-term coverage only)

-If you don’t have a Medicare Supplement, Medicare Part A has a $1,408 deductible.
+If you don’t have a Medicare Supplement, Medicare Part A has a yearly deductible.
+(The exact amount of that deductible changes each year.)
 This means you would have to pay that deductible before you receive any coverage from Part A.

-However, the nice part about having Medicare Part A is that there is no monthly premium.
+However, the nice part about having Medicare Part A is that there is no monthly premium for over 90% of Medicare beneficiares.
 As long as you’ve worked and paid Medicare taxes for at least 10 years (40 quarters total), your Part A premium will be $0.

 So, even if you’re still working past the age of 65, you’ll be automatically enrolled in Medicare Part A at no cost to you.